 Whatever stage you’re at, everything you need to know is here.
-Read a guide, watch a video.
-Take your time.
+Read a guide, take your time.
 And when you’re ready to chat we’ll help however we can, wherever it suits you.

 Like anything that looks complex at first, the trick is to take your time and break it down into smaller steps.
 Everyone’s experience of buying a home is different.
 Most people that have been through it will tell you that their expectations change along the way.
 Be as realistic as you can and be prepared to adjust your expectations and compromise on the house, location or timescale.

 With a firm idea of what you can afford to borrow, everything flows from there – location, size of property, term of the mortgage.
 Use our calculator to get an idea of how much you could borrow.
 It asks a few simple questions like how much you earn, how you spend and what you want to borrow.

 Save for your deposit